fatihhcan/media-probe-mobile-app/README.md

 - Http was used for API requests.
 - Intl was used for the date format.
 - Google Fonts was used for the fonts.
+- MVC+S design pattern was used.
+- Unit and UI tests were created.

 # Tasks 📋
 API call.